RicoJia/ricojia.github.io/_posts/2024/2024-12-20-robotics-A-Survey-On-Oil-Pipe-Robots.markdown

 Here is a very helpful document on learning about [the SeaBeam instruments Sonar Imaging Camera](https://lismap.uconn.edu/wp-content/uploads/sites/2333/2018/11/SeaBeamMultibeamTheoryOperation.pdf)

-Below is a classic "Mills-cross" setup
+**A classic "Mills-cross" setup**

-1. Under the hull is a transducer array—hundreds-to-thousands of ceramic (piezo) elements laid out in a line (or sometimes two lines).
+1. Under the hull there is a transducer array—hundreds-to-thousands of ceramic (piezo) elements laid out in a line (or sometimes two lines).
 The transducer creates a ping
     ![](https://i.postimg.cc/KYgp7CG9/Screenshot-from-2025-06-23-21-20-57.png)
-2. Each ping goes a projector, which carefully applies delays (or phase shifts) to every element so the individual wavelets add up in a chosen direction and cancel elsewhere.
+2. Each ping goes to a projector array, which carefully applies delays (or phase shifts) to every element so the individual wavelets add up in a chosen direction and cancel elsewhere.
 (Constructive and Deconstructive Interference, Similar to Phase Array Radar).
-So this looks like a fan pattern
+The output wave looks like a fan:

     ![](https://i.postimg.cc/SsFTgVjm/Screenshot-from-2025-06-23-21-21-03.png)